nakampe/CustomerService/README.md

  Deploying the application
  =========================

  Start Tomee.
+Build the project and deploy.
  The application will be running at the following URL:

  http://localhost:8080/customer